 TESOL Jobs and Traveling in South Korea

+Wherever your TESOL job may take you, you will have plenty of opportunities to travel.
+South Korea is a small country and public transportation is amazing.
 The best way to travel is with friends and one great thing about teaching English in South Korea is that you will not be the only foreign teacher at your school.
 Traveling with friends is a great way to save money in accommodation and establish great relationships that may last for the rest of your life!
-Click here to read more about teaching English in South Korea.

-South Korea is a great country to save money and it is the preferred destination for young university graduates who need to pay off their student loans.
+Apart from the amazing travel destinations, South Korea is a great country to save money while working as an ESL teacher abroad.
+South Korea is the preferred destination for young university graduates who need to pay off their student loans, but don’t want to miss out on the fun of taking a gap-year abroad!
 Accommodation is paid and with a $2,100/month salary you can easily more than $5,000 a year if you know how to budget your money.
 The best way to save money in South Korea is learning to cook using local produce, take public transit, and go out with friends but don’t drink too much!
 Eating outside and drinking in bars will poke a hole in your pocket!